openwdl/wdl/versions/draft-1/SPEC.md

 ### Map Literals

-Maps values can be specified using a similar Python-like sytntax:
+Maps values can be specified using a similar Python-like syntax:

 ```
 Map[Int, Int] = {1: 10, 2: 11}